arminanton/exploring-docker/README.md

 ```

 # Notes

+Since I am running ubuntu on WSL, I will also need to install docker desktop on windows.

 You can use docker to run official images or you can use a dockerfile to build a custom image.
 You can also define volume to places of the host to facilitate development.